appsecnz/appsecnz.github.io/conference/training.md

 ### Training Check-in

-The registration and information desk will open at 8:00 a.m. each day.
+The registration and information desk is located in the lower level (Level 0) foyer ('Room' 071) and will open at 8:00 a.m. each day.
 Conference volunteers will be available at the information desk, throughout both days, to provide assistance as needed.

 ## Training Schedule

-In addition the main conference on Thursday and Friday, we will be offering a selection of world-class training opportunities on Tuesday and Wednesday.
-We anticipate our training schedule will include a mix of class lengths (half-day, one-day, and two-day) and formats (face-to-face, instructor-remote, and live online).
+In addition the main conference on Thursday and Friday, we are offering a selection of world-class training opportunities on Tuesday and Wednesday.
+Our training schedule includes a mix of two-day and half-day classes, offered in different formats (face-to-face, instructor-remote, and live online), as listed for each class.

 Each day, regardless of format, classes will follow this schedule (all times are NZST):